 - Previous prison/hospital/community pharmacy experience in the UK

-- At least 4 years experience of providing clinical pharmacy services
+- Experience of providing clinical pharmacy services

 Any attachments will be accessible after you click to apply.